waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Future Agent/Tool Ideas
 *   **`local_navigator` (Agent Idea):** An agent that can suggest simple, evasive maneuvers when pathing is blocked by a local obstacle (e.g., a single wall tile or NPC).
 It would take the current position, failed move, and surrounding tile data as input.

-### C. Pending Mechanic Tests (Updated)
-*   **FLOOR_UP_WALL:** Impassable from below. **Test:** Attempt to move onto from above/sides at the next opportunity to confirm if it's a one-way ledge or fully impassable from other directions.

-### F. Map Marker Best Practices
-*   **Link to object_id:** For any on-screen object (especially moving NPCs), I MUST link the map marker to its `object_id`.
-This ensures the marker stays with the object if it moves, preventing outdated and misleading information.
-Unlinked markers for mobile objects are a critical failure in data management.